reaIIoc/Autoclicker/README.md

 2. Close the tab when finished.

 # Notes
-Please ensure python is installed or the script will not work.
+Please ensure python is installed or the program will not work.